Exploring Yosemite in Winter

 Southern Charm at Wawona

-On the south side of the park, the charming, Victorian-era Big Trees Lodge (formerly the Wawona Hotel) rides the edge of Wawona Meadow like a glistening white ocean liner.
+On the south side of the park, the charming, Victorian-era Wawona Hotel rides the edge of Wawona Meadow like a glistening white ocean liner.
 This is the oldest resort hotel in the state, founded in 1856, and now a National Historic Landmark.
 Resident musician, Tom Bopp, plays the 1906 grand piano and tells winter’s tales of Yosemite’s past.
 Ask for the printed, self-guided tour of the vintage photos in the lobby, which show the days when guests arrived on horseback and in stagecoaches and huge sequoias were cut with handsaws.
 (The lodge is usually open March through November, and December 14 until New Years; check on the exact dates.)

-This lodge is the closest to the Yosemite Ski & Snowboard Area, and you can bring your own x-c skis to explore around the area, which is mostly flat, through the forest.
-Check in advance when making reservations at Big Trees Lodge, as it’s often open only on weekends in the wintertime.
+The Wawona Hotel is the closest to Badger Pass, and you can bring your own x-c skis to explore around the area, which is mostly flat, through the forest.
+Check in advance when making reservations at the Wawona, as it’s often open only on weekends in the wintertime.

 Come to Yosemite in the Wintertime!